Children with Multiple Disabilities Need the Expanded Core Curriculum, Too!

 Individualized Education Program Development

-Whether developing goals for direct instruction or collaborating with the educational team, TVIs and O&M instructors have a pivotal role in the IEP development for a child with blindness or low vision and additional disabilities.
+Whether developing goals for direct instruction or collaborating with the educational team, TVIs and O&M instructors have a pivotal role in the IEP development for a child with blindness or low vision.

 Classroom teachers and related service providers know about child development, adapted academic programs, communication, and fine and gross motor development.
 Sometimes they need additional information about working with children who are blind or low vision, and they always need specific information about a specific student’s visual and sensory channels.